Updated: Oct 14

 After 2-3 hours of applying firm pressure to the wound, the bleeding should either completely stop or slow down significantly.
 It is not unusual for you to still experience a little bit of blood oozing even 3-4 days after wisdom teeth removal since the wound takes 4-8 weeks for it to completely heal.
 In rare cases, you may even experience a tiny bit of blood a week after the procedure.
 It is completely normal as long as the amount of blood that you are seeing after 7 days is significantly less than the first day of the procedure.

 What our dentists in long island city are looking for is a trend towards improvement.
 As long as it seems like it is getting better, then we're not concerned and you shouldn't be alarmed either.
+In case you were worried, severe bleeding is not an indication that your jaw was broken from taking out the wisdom tooth.

 Why does it bleed after wisdom teeth removal?